thornebrandt/video_tests/README.md

 ##Logs

 1. After you've clicked through and completed a few tests, check out  [http://localhost:3000/api/logs](http://localhost:3000/api/logs)
+2. Try to add a querystring like http://localhost:3000/api/logs?test=zombie
+3. ( More to come )

 ## Editing the Tests

-1. Question data is is /src/data
+1. Question config data is is /src/data
 2. Chosen tests to include are in an array of video names in /src/modules/Tests/Test.js.